 - A comprehensive tour of the Greater Springfield community

-- Reflection and leadership discussions held weekly throughout the program
+- Reflection and leadership discussions held throughout the program

 - Share project results at a final presentation event open to community and campus partners held at the close of the program

 - Writing curricula for reading, math, and science clubs

 - Researching and documenting Buck Creek water quality, working with at-risk teens

 - Developing a snapshot of inmates at the Clark County Jail

 - Surveying local residents regarding housing/neighborhood satisfaction